Fire Lake

-"Fire Lake" is a song written and recorded by the American musical artist Bob Seger.
-He had planned to record "Fire Lake" for his 1975 album Beautiful Loser, but the track was not finished.
-The song had been partly written years before, in 1971, and was finally finished in 1979 and released in 1980 on Seger's album Against the Wind.
+"Fire Lake" is a song written and recorded by the American musical artist Bob Seger, from the 1980 album Against the Wind.
 The single reached number 6 on the Billboard Hot 100.
 A live version of the song appeared on the album Nine Tonight, released in 1981.

 Background and writing

 Seger and colleagues decided to make "Fire Lake" the first single from Against the Wind because it was "totally and unequivocally unlike anything I'd ever done before."